chloebanksweb/chloebanks.co.uk/content/pages/Scripts.md

 url: /scripts
 navclass: scripts
 ---
-In early 2020, Chloe wrote her first play scripts.
+In 2020, Chloe wrote her first play scripts.
 She started by adapting her flash story, *Exchange Rate* (Ellipsis Zine, 2019) into a monologue, which was performed by the fabulous Emma Stansfield (Coronation Street, Jamie Johnson).
 You can [view it here](https://www.youtube.com/watch?v=ZSZz-GFTqDI&t).